 And trust is the currency of the internet.

 I can’t tell people to conquer their fears, live their dreams, and travel the world if I won’t even do that for myself.
-With so many sketchy websites on the internet these days, trust is in short supply.
+With so many sketchy websites these days, trust is in short supply.
 All you have online is your credibility.

 And that realization removed my doubt and made me commit.